-Schneider Electric is in the process of providing an updated security bulletin describing a method for detecting-and removing-the HatMan malware.
-They have directed Triconex users to contact their Global Client Support team to learn more.
+Schneider Electric has provided an updated security bulletin1 describing a method for detecting-and removing-the HatMan malware.

-In addition, a Yara rule that matches the three binary components-trilog.exe, inject.bin, and imain.bin-is included as an appendix.
-This is not a reliable method for detection, as the files may or may not be present on any workstation, and such a rule cannot be used on a Tricon controller itself; however, it could be useful for detection with agent-based detection systems or for scanning for artifacts.
+In addition, a YARA rule that matches the three binary components-trilog.exe, inject.bin, and imain.bin-is included in Appendix A. This is not a reliable method for detection, as the files may or may not be present on any workstation, and such a rule cannot be used on a Tricon controller itself; however, it could be useful for detection with agent-based detection systems or for scanning for artifacts.